 Kenya is the pioneer of mobile money services by the major phone service provider.
 Safaricom.
 It is known as the M-Pesa service.
 It took the country by storm and greatly influenced the ease and speed of electronic money services.
 It shows how intelligent people are facilitating the economic growth of this country.
 Kenyans are creatives: from basket weavers, furniture designers, sculpture carvers, bead and jewelry makers to painters and artists, to exemplary writers and literature gurus.
 Art exhibitions are carried out in specific p[laces in the major towns, such as at the Alliance Française, Nairobi.

 Apart from outstanding architecture and luxurious hotels, Kenya has slums.
-The largest one is the Kibera or 'Kibra' slum which extends over a vast area of Nairobi such that it is divides into phases.
-Most people who live here live below 'a-dollar a day.'
-They live in poor shacks and are prone adverse health hazards, and social injustices.
+The largest one is the Kibera or 'Kibra' slum which extends over a vast area of Nairobi such that it is divided into phases.
+Most people who live here live below 'a dollar a day.'
+They live in poor shacks and are prone to adverse health hazards, and social injustices.
 Some charity organizations have set up here to help improve the lives of these people.
 So Kenya is also a good place for charity organizations to find beneficiaries.

 © 2015 Centfie